 As we can see, the combination of these indicators makes it possible to more clearly present information on the current structure of price movements.

 The ZigZag indicator, as we have seen above, perfectly allows you to do two things: To show the formation of a new Elliott wave and to determine the trend of the currency instrument.
 Therefore, in trend strategies based on indicators, the ZigZag is always used as a tool for determining the trend.
 It does not participate in the search for signals to open or close a position, but depending on its readings, the trader searches for signals to buy or sell.
 If you meet strategies where the ZigZag indicator is used differently, you should know that such an application ultimately conflicts with the ZigZag tasks.
-In addition, the most appropriate use of zigzags is at large timeframes, ranging from 1 hour and more.
+Also, the most appropriate use of zigzags is at large timeframes, ranging from 1 hour and more.

 ZigZag is not able to predict the price movement and conducts the lines based on the actual movement.
 This indicator, as we have seen above, perfectly allows you to do two things: To show the formation of a new Elliott wave and to determine the trend of the currency instrument.
-With its help, you can filter out noise and avoid premature opening of trades.
+With its help, you can filter out the noise and avoid the premature opening of trades.
 Therefore, in trend strategies based on indicators, the ZigZag is always used as a tool for determining the trend.